Elckarow/Autofocus-old-/README.md

 -darkens the character when they are not speaking.

 `Automouth`
--changes the character's mouth when they are speaking. (see the Doki Doki Literature Club's Mood Posing Tool for more details)
+-changes the character's mouth when they are speaking.

 `Coloring`
 -colors the character.